WHAT IS TOURETTE?

 Yet developing a safe treatment with few side effects remains a challenge.
-TS is a complex condition.
+Tourette is a complex condition.
 As with many other neurosteroid and hormone conditions, it is severely aggravated by stress.
-Complex co-morbidities with other stress disorders are common: 86% of patients with TS have at least one additional behavioral or developmental disorder (Univ.
-California, San Francisco) – ranging from ADHD, OCD/B, inattention, hyperactivity, impulsivity and childhood conduct disorder – all of which could also be heavily impacted by Allopregnanolone, the same potent neurosteroid that plays a key role in PMDD
+Complex co-morbidities with other stress disorders are common: 86% of patients with Tourette have at least one additional behavioral or developmental disorder (Univ.
+California, San Francisco) – ranging from ADHD, OCD/B, inattention, hyperactivity, impulsivity and childhood conduct disorder – all of which could also be heavily impacted by Allopregnanolone, the same potent neurosteroid that plays a key role in PMDD.

 TOURETTE: A DEVASTATING IMPACT ON CHILDREN

 of children with TS have considered suicide and/or self-harm.

 have felt discriminated against (incl. bullying, suspension, exclusion).

 are forced to miss school.
 (1)